-You might think it doesn’t matter much about the different grains of bullets that you shoot.
+Hog hunters using a rifle might think it doesn’t matter much if you use different grains of bullets when shooting at wild hogs.
 Shots can be fired and hogs missed if you don’t pay attention to this important piece of the hunting puzzle.
 So let’s go over a little bit of that …

 You see articles about this in different magazines.
 It may be the same topics but it’s worded just a little bit differently to try to get the point across of how important it is.